Electronicks/Pocket_FSM/README.md

 Using Pocket FSM, you can easily code a complex state machine from a state diagram document and produce good and reliable code that minmizes dependencies, has minimal memory overhead and good performance.
 It is easy to document and share with team members that may not care about how you implemented the machine, as long as it fullfills the state machine diagram.

-Pocket FSM uses typical Object-Oriented features and patterns to offer a powerful and effective framework.
-The State Machine only ever holds a single state object in it and none others will exist until a change of state is requested.
-Each state has it's own reaction to events but this is completely unknown to the user of the FSM thanks to polymorphism.
-On a state change, the next state object is created and the previous one is deleted : which is a transaction of 64 bytes only.
-Pocket FSM uses the pImpl pattern to easily handoff the underlying object containing the logic and data that the state machine is controlling to the next state object without making a deep copy.
-All memory management is taken care of by unique pointers.
-Pocket FSM also enables easy use of RAII pattern by providing and guaranteing a single onEntry and onExit function call for each state.
-Also, the pimpl is completely optional: should there be no data to preserve between states or are using some other method of accessing that data, set the pimpl type to void.
+* The State Machine only ever holds a single state object in it and none others will exist until a change of state is requested.
+* Each state has it's own reaction to events but this is completely unknown to the user of the FSM thanks to polymorphism.
+* On a state change, the next state object is created and the previous one is deleted : which is a transaction of 64 bytes at most.
+* Pocket FSM uses the pImpl pattern to easily handoff an underlying object containing the logic and data that the state machine is controlling to the next state object without making a deep copy, or exposition outside of the state machine source file.
+* All memory management is taken care of by smart pointers.
+* Pocket FSM also enables easy use of RAII pattern by providing and guaranteing a single onEntry and onExit function call for each state.
+* Macros are used to provide quick, consistent and descriptive coding of the custom states
+* Compile time and debug-only runtime asserts make sure that appropriate error messages are displayed when a misuse of the framework occurs.
+* Stringified concrete state names provide easy logging

 ## Why not use any of the other FSM frameworks

-I haven't been able to find one that gave the developper enough flexibility and simplicity at the same time.
+I haven't been able to find one that gave the developper enough simplicity and flexibility at the same time.
 Some require either having an instance of all states present at all times, or have a strict transition table that is hard to implement and use properly outside of the simplest cases.
 I just decided to do my own, trying to resolve the issues I've experienced with the existing ones.

 ## Are there any requirements?